comet-cc/CCA-Evaluation/README.md

 ./scripts/run-shrinkwrap.sh -e base -s trace
 ```
 ### b) Adding markers to a code/script
-Briefly speaking, every marker is an special assembly code executed by the FVP core.
-The tracing platform writes the executed code along with other metadata information (e.g., total number of instruction executed by the core until that point) in the final trace file.
+Briefly speaking, every marker is a special assembly code executed by the FVP core.
+The tracing platform writes these executed code along with other metadata information (e.g., total number of instruction executed by the core until that point) in the final trace file.
 In order to underestand how to define new markers please look at the markers defined at `./suplementary-binaries/markers/markers.c` and also take a look at `./overlay/hypervisor_overlay_base/root/create_realm_VM_100.sh` to see how we use these markers.